John Lear: Role in 1989 symposium

+Influence on Phil Schneider

+Author Greg Valdez argues 1995 conspiracy lecturer Phil Schneider was directly influenced by Lear.

+Writes Valdez: "If you view the Phil Schneider story from a legal standard of preponderance of evidence or beyond a reasonable doubt, there is no evidence to support his story...
+Based on this lack of evidence and the cumulative issues about Phil, the Phil Schneider story about Dulce is not credible, and neither are the stories of alien/government firefights, especially in light of where these stories originated from: John Lear and the air force....
+Since Phil did not enter the Dulce story until the mid-1990s, his story has no evidentiary strength because a lot of Phil’s story had already been around the UFO community for several years.
+Phil also met with John Lear in Las Vegas, according to Lear’s interviews."

 Legacy

 Lear remained a prominent voice in the UFO conspiracy theory community until his death.
 Lear made multiple appearances on TV shows, including Ancient Aliens, America's Book of Secrets, Brad Meltzer's Decoded, and The Unexplained Files.
 From 2003 to 2015, Lear was a regular guest on Coast to Coast AM.

 Lear's claims left a lasting influence on the UFO movement—one author observed "in the early years [UFO writers] did not, by and large, embrace strong political positions.
 Cooper and Lear were the tip of a spear asserting that the number one thing we had to fear was not little green men, but the government that colluded with them, appropriating their technology against us."